 Let me start by saying that this is a one-size-fits-all, no-assembly-required kind of gift.
 You can take it with you anywhere and there’s no wrong way to use it.

 The parachute meditation

 First, choose a word that makes you feel good when you say it.
-Love, grace and quiet are my go to.
-Then for the next 30 days give yourself five minutes (day or night) where you focus all your energy into that word.
+Love, grace, and quiet are my go to.
+Then for the next 30 days give yourself five minutes (day or night) where you focus all your energy on that word.
 When you catch yourself going on a tangent, use that word as your parachute to bring you back to your breath.

 I use this meditation when I need to emotionally recharge.
 When I’ve given and given and now, all those good deeds leave me feeling depleted.
-I’ll say my word in my meditation and continue to use it as needed throughout the day to help me stay grounded to my truth.
-Turning it into a 30 day commitment is a great way to build consistency with a new meditating practice.
+I’ll say my word in my meditation and continue to use it as needed throughout the day to help me stay grounded in my truth.
+Turning it into a 30-day commitment is a great way to build consistency with a new meditating practice.

 The moving meditation

 It is what it sounds like.
 Get up and move.
 That could be a dance break to your favourite song in the middle of the afternoon, a walk around the block, or an hour-long workout at the gym.
 The point is to get your heart rate up, to encourage deeper breathing– and if you want to kick it up a notch, add a positive empowering mantra to it for fun.